Bazanty/Property/README.md

 -Author

 ### **Overview**
--The **Property Management System** is a Python-based application designed to streamline property management for agents.
+The **Property Management System** is a Python-based application designed to streamline property management for agents.
 It provides an easy-to-navigate command-line interface (CLI) that allows agents to manage their properties, clients, rooms, and payments efficiently.
 The system uses **SQLite** for database storage and **SQLAlchemy** as an ORM to interact with the database.

 #### **Features**
 -**Agent Management**: Create and manage agents, including authentication and profile details.

 -**Property Management**: Add, update, delete, and list properties.

 -**Room Management**: Add rooms to properties, list rooms, and remove rooms as needed.

 -**Client Management**: Manage client information, link clients to properties, and handle client data.

 -**Payment Management**: Record and track payments made by clients for their rented properties.

 -**Search Functionality**: Easily search properties and clients by different criteria like name, address, etc.

 ##### **Structure**
 Property-Management-System/
 ├── property/

 │   ├── cli.py            # CLI commands and logic

 │   ├── database.py       # Database configuration and session management

 │   ├── models.py         # SQLAlchemy models (Agent, Property, Client, etc.)

 │   ├── main.py           # Entry point for the application

 │   ├── requirements.txt  # Project dependencies

-├── venv/                 # Virtual environment directory (usually excluded from version control) ├── property.db           # SQLite database file storing all the data ├── LICENSE               # Project license (e.g., MIT, Apache, GPL) ├── Pipfile               # Pipenv dependency management file ├── Pipfile.lock          # Lock file for Pipenv to ensure reproducible installs └── README.md             # Project documentation
+├── venv/                 # Virtual environment directory (usually excluded from version control)

+├── property.db           # SQLite database file storing all the data

+├── LICENSE               # Project license (e.g., MIT, Apache, GPL)

+├── Pipfile               # Pipenv dependency management file

+├── Pipfile.lock          # Lock file for Pipenv to ensure reproducible installs

+└── README.md             # Project documentation

 ###### File Descriptions: